 The Status of House Business provides a concise history of all business before the House since the beginning of the session.
-It is updated daily on the Parliament of Canada website.
+It is published on the House of Commons website and updated daily.

-Bills are proposed laws, published and circulated under the authority of the Speaker.
+Bills are proposed laws, published on the House of Commons website under the authority of the Speaker.

-The House of Commons publishes a number of official documents to advise Members, special interest groups, the media and the public about the work of its committees:
+The committees of the House of Commons publish documents to advise members, interested groups, the media and the public about their work:

-Notices of Meeting—Committee clerks send out notices of committee meetings to Members based on instructions from each committee, under the direction of the Chair.
-Notices include information about the subject matter to be discussed, the time and place of the meetings, and a list of any witnesses scheduled to appear.
+- Notices of Meeting—Notices include information about matters to be discussed, the time and place of the meetings, and a list of any witnesses scheduled to appear.

-- Minutes of Proceedings—Minutes of Proceedings are a formal record, prepared by the clerk of the committee, of all decisions made by the committee (similar to the Journals in the House).
+- Minutes of Proceedings—“Minutes” are a formal record of all decisions made by the committee (like the Journals in the House).

-- Evidence—Committee Evidence is a transcript of the proceedings of all public meetings of a committee (similar to Debates in the House).
+- Evidence—Committee Evidence is a transcript of the proceedings of all public meetings of a committee (like Debates in the House).

-- Reports to the House—Reports are the means by which committees make their views and recommendations known to the House.
-Once they have been formally presented to the House, they are published on the Parliament of Canada website and are sometimes available in printed format as well.
+- Reports to the House—Reports are how committees make their views and recommendations known to the House.
+Once they have been formally presented to the House, they are published on the House of Commons website.

-Comprehensive indexes to the Debates and the Journals of the House of Commons, as well as Committees' Evidence are kept up to date throughout the session and are available on the Parliament of Canada website.
-With the Publication Search tool, searches can be performed using keywords.
-The indexes to the Debates and the Journals are also printed in bound volumes at the end of each session, and are available at the Library of Parliament.
+Comprehensive indexes to the Debates and the Journals of the House of Commons, as well as Committees' Evidence are kept up to date throughout the session and are available on the House of Commons website.
+Searches can be performed using keywords in the Publication Search tool on the House of Commons website.
+The indexes to the Debates and the Journals are also printed in bound volumes at the end of each session and are available at the Library of Parliament.